ai-how/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 ### 22. What are Recurrent Neural Networks(RNNs) ?

 Recurrent nets are type of artifical neural networks designed to recognize pattern from the sequence of data such as Time series, stock market and goverment agencis etc. To understand recurrent nets, first you have to understand the basics of feedforward nets.
 Both these networks RNN and feedforward named after the way they channel information throgh a series of mathematical oprations performed at the nodes of the network.
-One feeds information throgh straingt straight(never touching same node twice), while the other cycles it throgh loop, and the latter are called recurrent.
+One feeds information throgh straight(never touching same node twice), while the other cycles it throgh loop, and the latter are called recurrent.

 ![Imgur](https://i.imgur.com/nO6gRVw.png)

 Recurrent networks on the other hand, take as their input not just  the current input example they see, but also the what they have percieved previously in time.
 The BTSXPE at the bottom of the drawing represents the input example in the current moment, and CONTEXT UNIT represents the output of the previous moment.
 The decision a recurrent neural network reached at time t-1 affects the decision that it will reach one moment later at time t.
+So recurrent networks have two sources of input, the present and the recent past, which combine to determine how they respond to new data, much as we do in life.

+The error they generate will return via backpropagation and be used to adjust their weights until error can’t go any lower.
+Remember, the purpose of recurrent nets is to accurately classify sequential input.
+We rely on the backpropagation of error and gradient descent to do so.

+Backpropagation in feedforward networks moves backward from the final error through the outputs, weights and inputs of each hidden layer, assigning those weights responsibility for a portion of the error by calculating their partial derivatives – ∂E/∂w, or the relationship between their rates of change.
+Those derivatives are then used by our learning rule, gradient descent, to adjust the weights up or down, whichever direction decreases error.

+Recurrent networks rely on an extension of backpropagation called backpropagation through time, or BPTT.
+Time, in this case, is simply expressed by a well-defined, ordered series of calculations linking one time step to the next, which is all backpropagation needs to work.

 ![Imgur](https://i.imgur.com/0esriHM.png)